Memorial University of Newfoundland Students' Union: Board of directors

-In 2017-2018 board, a vote was taken to eliminate the 5 directors at large, in favour of 5 new constituency representatives.
-The 2017-2018 MUNSU board of directors was to last to feature 5 directors at large.
+In 2017-2018, a vote was taken to eliminate the five directors at large, in favour of five new constituency representatives.
+The 2017-2018 MUNSU board of directors was to last to feature five directors at large.
 The March 2018 MUNSU general election was the first not to have directors at large in recent MUNSU history.

 Committees

 The board is broken down bi-weekly into several different working committees, chaired by at least one executive director.
-Committee's include:
+Committees include: